Tax-Efficient Retirement Withdrawal Strategies: The Basics

 Tax-free earnings and withdrawal accounts

 Contributions to accounts such as Roth IRAs and Roth 401(k) plans are made with after-tax dollars; while you won’t receive a tax deduction in the year of contribution, both earnings and withdrawals made in retirement are tax-free (provided certain conditions are met).
-This can be particularly advantageous for those who expect to occupy a higher tax bracket during retirement or plan to leave the account as an inheritance—as Roth accounts don’t have RMDs during the original account holder's lifetime.
+This is particularly advantageous for those who expect to occupy a higher tax bracket during retirement or plan to leave the account as an inheritance, since RMDs aren’t attached to Roth accounts during the original account holder’s lifetime.
+Roth accounts are also often beneficial if you foresee future tax rates rising, as qualified withdrawals stay tax-free regardless of future tax policy changes.

-The most tax-efficient withdrawal strategy depends on a variety of factors, one of the most important of which is your tax bracket.
-If you anticipate occupying a lower tax bracket in retirement, maximizing contributions to tax-deferred accounts is often wise as it allows you to defer taxes until you’re in a lower bracket: reducing the tax you’ll pay on retirement income.
+The most tax-efficient withdrawal strategy depends on a variety of factors, your tax bracket pegged as one of the most important.
+If you anticipate occupying a lower tax bracket in retirement, maximizing contributions to tax-deferred accounts is often wise as it allows you to defer taxes until that time: reducing the tax you’ll pay on retirement income.

-Conversely, if you expect to occupy a higher tax bracket in retirement—possibly due to income from Social Security, pensions, or other retirement income sources—contributing to Roth accounts now might is perhaps more beneficial.
-While this involves paying taxes on contributions upfront, you avoid paying higher taxes on withdrawals during retirement as part of an approach that can provide significant tax savings in the long run (particularly if tax rates increase in the future).
+On the other hand, if you expect to occupy a higher tax bracket in retirement (possibly due to income from Social Security, pensions, or other retirement income sources), contributing to Roth accounts is perhaps more beneficial in the here and now.
+While this involves paying taxes on contributions upfront, you avoid paying higher taxes on withdrawals during retirement to ultimately enjoy significant tax savings in the long run (particularly if tax rates increase in the future).

 Capital gains

-When planning your withdrawal strategy, it's important to consider how selling assets in taxable accounts can generate capital gains and how exactly these are taxed.
-While withdrawing from taxable accounts first and selling investments that have appreciated significantly can trigger a hefty tax bill due to capital gains taxes, those in a lower tax bracket might see long-term capital gains taxed at 0%: making taxable account withdrawals more attractive.
+When planning your withdrawal strategy, it’s important to consider how selling assets in taxable accounts (brokerage accounts, etc.) can generate capital gains and how exactly these are taxed.
+While withdrawing from taxable accounts first and selling investments that’ve appreciated a lot can trigger a hefty tax bill due to capital gains taxes, those in a lower tax bracket might see long-term capital gains taxed at 0%: making taxable account withdrawals more attractive.

 Required minimum distributions (RMDs)

-The last thing we’ll touch on before diving into specific withdrawal strategies is required minimum distributions (RMDs), mandatory withdrawals that must be taken from most tax-deferred retirement accounts (e.g., traditional IRAs, 401(k) plans, and 403(b) plans) beginning at age 73.
-The specific RMD amount is based on account balance and life expectancy and increases as you age.
-Note these are taxed as ordinary income, and a failure to take your full RMD can result in penalties of up to 25%.
+As mentioned briefly earlier, the last thing we’ll touch on before diving into specific withdrawal strategies is required minimum distributions (RMDs): mandatory withdrawals from most tax-deferred retirement accounts (e.g., traditional IRAs, 401(k) plans, and 403(b) plans) beginning at age 73 (age 75 starting in 2033).

 How you withdraw funds from retirement accounts can significantly impact your tax liability.
-In choosing the right strategy, you can optimize your income and minimize taxes; as with much of retirement planning, however, a one-size-fits-all “best” strategy unfortunately doesn’t exist.
-Instead, the right option for you will depend on a variety of factors and may involve a combination of several strategies such as…
+In choosing the right strategy, you can optimize your income and minimize taxes; as with much of retirement planning, however, a “one-size-fits-all” strategy unfortunately doesn’t exist.
+The right option for you will depend on a variety of factors and may involve a combination of several methods.
+These include…

 Conventional strategy: taxable, tax-deferred, Roth IRAs

-One popular and straightforward approach to tax-efficient withdrawals is withdrawing first from taxable accounts, then from tax-deferred accounts, and finally from accounts such as Roth IRAs that have tax-free withdrawals.
+One popular and straightforward approach to tax-efficient withdrawals is withdrawing first from taxable accounts, then from tax-deferred accounts, and finally from accounts with tax-free withdrawals (e.g., Roth IRAs).

-While this strategy is popular, it does raise some potential issues for investors.
-For example, those with substantial balances in tax-deferred accounts might wind up in a higher tax bracket due to RMDs and thus pay more taxes.
+While conventional withdrawal strategies are popular, they do raise potential issues for investors.
+Those with substantial tax-deferred account balances, for example, might wind up in a higher tax bracket due to RMDs and thus pay more taxes.

-One response to potential issues raised by the conventional withdrawal order is enlisting the help of a more balanced approach that withdraws from a combination of taxed and tax-advantaged accounts.
-Two such examples are a bracket-topping strategy—in which you take tax-advantaged withdrawals so you reach (but don’t exceed) your current tax bracket—or a capital gains strategy whereby you take from taxable accounts and pay capital gains when in a lower tax bracket.
+One solution to conventional withdrawal order issues?
+Enlisting the help of a more balanced approach that withdraws from a combination of taxed and tax-advantaged accounts.
+Two such examples are a bracket-topping strategy—featuring tax-advantaged withdrawals so you reach (but don’t exceed) your current tax bracket—or a capital gains strategy whereby you withdraw taxable account funds and pay capital gains while in a lower tax bracket.

-Another option is to delay selling investments in taxable accounts to avoid adding capital gains to already increased taxable income during years when you’re required to take RMDs.
-In years you don’t have large RMDs, meanwhile, you might sell appreciated assets in taxable accounts to take advantage of lower capital gains tax rates.
+You can also delay selling taxable account investments to avoid adding capital gains to already-higher taxable income during years when you’re required to take RMDs (other years without large RMDs might see you selling appreciated taxable account assets given lower capital gains tax rates).

 Proportional withdrawal strategy

-For example, if you withdraw 60% from tax-deferred accounts, 30% from taxable accounts, and 10% from Roth accounts, you can manage your tax bracket more effectively: spreading out taxable income and thus benefitting from lower tax rates on long-term capital gains in taxable accounts while also taking advantage of tax-free Roth withdrawals.
-This strategy requires careful planning and monitoring but can provide a more stable and predictable tax situation throughout retirement.
+An alternative is a proportional strategy whereby you withdraw from different account types each year in proportion to their balances: spreading out your tax liability for stability and to avoid taxable income spikes associated with a hyper focus on tax-deferred accounts.
+If you withdraw 60% from tax-deferred accounts, 30% from taxable accounts, and 10% from Roth accounts, for example, you can manage your tax bracket more effectively: spreading out taxable income and thus benefitting from lower tax rates on long-term capital gains in taxable accounts while taking advantage of tax-free Roth withdrawals.
+This requires careful planning and monitoring, though with the benefit of more stable and predictable taxes throughout retirement.

 Roth IRA conversions

-Converting some (or all) of your tax-deferred account balances into a Roth IRA, Roth IRA conversions are a strategic way to manage taxes during retirement.
+Converting some (or all) of your tax-deferred account balances into a Roth IRA, these conversions help you strategically manage taxes during retirement by moving retirement funds from tax-deferred accounts (e.g., traditional IRAs or 401(k)s) to Roth IRAs.
 While you’ll pay taxes on the converted amount in the year of the conversion, future Roth IRA withdrawals are tax-free—provided you follow the rules.

-The primary benefit of Roth IRA conversions is the ability to manage your tax bracket over time, converting smaller amounts during years when you’re in a lower tax bracket to avoid larger tax bills later on when RMDs from traditional accounts might push you into a higher one.
-Roth conversions also eliminate the need for RMDs from converted funds—allowing for greater withdrawal strategy flexibility—but require careful consideration as large conversions can push you into a higher tax bracket that same year, triggering a significant tax bill.
+The primary benefit?
+You’ll enjoy the ability to manage your tax bracket over time, converting smaller amounts when you’re in a lower tax bracket to avoid larger tax bills later on when RMDs from traditional accounts push you into a higher one.
+Roth conversions also eliminate the need for RMDs from converted funds—allowing for more withdrawal strategy flexibility—but require careful consideration as large conversions can push you into a higher tax bracket that same year, triggering a significant tax bill.

-Minimizing taxes and maximizing retirement income requires careful planning and coordination to create a personalized plan.
-It’s important to continually monitor and adjust your retirement savings strategy accordingly, as changes in income, tax laws, and your own financial situation can all impact your tax bracket and (consequently) your optimal retirement contribution strategy.
-With this in mind, regularly review your financial plan with a tax advisor or financial planner so you can make informed decisions and ensure your strategy remains aligned with your long-term goals.
+Careful planning and coordination are necessary to create a personalized plan with the goal of minimizing taxes and maximizing retirement income.
+You’ll specifically need to monitor and adjust your retirement savings strategy as changes in income, tax laws, and your own financial situation can all impact your tax bracket and (consequently) retirement contribution strategy.
+With this in mind, regularly review your financial plan with a tax advisor or financial planner so you can make informed decisions and keep your strategy aligned with your long-term goals.

 Have questions about retirement withdrawal strategies?
-Schedule a FREE discovery call with one of our CFP® professionals to get them answered.
+Schedule a free consultation with one of our CFP® professionals to get them answered.

 About the author